Mechazo11/ros2_camera_lidar_fusion/README.md

 ## Usage

-### Synchronize camera and lidar data
+### Initial setup

-* Ensure a `.yaml` file corresponding to the dataset you are working with, is available
+* Ensure a configuration `yaml` file corresponding to the dataset you are working with, is available.
+See the `nyuapril_ptah.yaml` as an example

+* Then perform the following steps in order.
+We use `ptah` dataset from COPED NYUAPRIL as a test case

+### Obtain data

 * Run the `save__data` node.
 Example for NYUAPRIL PTAH sequence